darknightCoder/ticTacToeUsingAngular/README.txt

-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/ananddevil007/pen/PGZgJq.
+                Tic Tac Toe using angular
+clone and modify it according to you use unbeatable AI.Will add lower levels of intellingence for computer player You can find the live demo at http://codepen.io/ananddevil007/pen/PGZgJq.